-The digital revolution can be felt everywhere.
-Education is a sector where increasing digitization makes a lot of sense: better teacher-student feedback, flexible classes, e-learning—the prospects are tremendous.
-Managing a classroom has never been an easy task, but classroom management apps can make life easier for tech-savvy teachers and students.
-For teachers and students with iOS devices, managing the classroom can be made easier through the use of classroom management apps.
+Education is a sector where increasing digitization makes a lot of sense: better teacher-student feedback, flexible classes, e-learning, and tremendous prospects.
+The digital revolution can be fit everywhere.
+Managing a classroom has never been easy, but classroom management apps can make life easier for tech-savvy teachers and students.
+For teachers and students with iOS devices, managing the classroom can be made easier by using classroom management apps.

 Providing regular feedback is an important aspect of classroom management—whether online or offline.
 Traditional feedback mechanisms have been constrained and largely one-way: Parent-teacher conferences and report cards—they did little to account for day-to-day changes in student behavior or factor in overall trends.